Access Keys:

 In Breda Academy we believe that Religious Education does the following things:

-• Helps children to be empowered.
+• Helps children to be curious and to ask the big questions.

 • Enables children to make responsible, informed choices.